ericmjl/fast-seqfunc/docs/design_custom_alphabets.md

 3. The embedder assumes each position in the sequence maps to a single character in the alphabet.
 4. Pre-defined alphabets are hardcoded for common sequence types (protein, DNA, RNA).
 5. No support for custom alphabets beyond the standard ones.
+6. Sequences of different lengths are padded to the maximum length with a configurable gap character.

 This approach works well for standard biological sequences but has limitations for: